 Attorney for Forgery Arrests in Georgetown, TX

 If you were arrested or believe that you could be under investigation in Central Texas for an alleged forgery offense, it will be in your best interest to immediately retain legal counsel.
-Law Office of Michael J. Price can conduct a thorough investigation and fight to possibly get the criminal charges reduced or dismissed.
+Law Office of Price & Wiggins, P.C. can conduct a thorough investigation and fight to possibly get the criminal charges reduced or dismissed.

 Michael J. Price is an experienced criminal defense lawyer in Georgetown who represents clients accused of white collar crimes in Taylor, Hutto, Benton, Harker Heights, Leander, and many surrounding areas of Williamson County and Bell County.
 Call (512) 354-1880 today to have our attorney provide a complete evaluation of your case during a free, confidential consultation.